dcunited001/dcunited001.github.io/_posts/2018-02-16-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

   - e.g. identify multiple accounts with same IP address and/or PC/Console ID multiple accounts
     - a single player can't play more one simultaneous game

+### SIMPLE Signals Analysis on voice chat to identify natural leaders

+- short-term signals analysis on voice chat
+  - requires no linguistic/semantic processing! simple!
+  - simply correlate emotional content of chat to 1D time series of player/team (damage/heal/field of view) metrics in an attempt to identify young people with natural leadership skills

+- normally, most compsci people would assume that this is computationally prohibitive, but it is only expensive if you perform linguistic/semantic analysis.
+  - this is purely analysis correlating emotional inflection in voice chat streams with short-term changes in 1D timeseries signals, like player damage, player orientation, etc

+- if used in the overwatch platform, such an algorithm *should be successful* towards the application of identifying natural leaders. why?
+  - because of overwatch's simple construction in competitive play: the 6-person teams, the limited set of well designed maps, Blizzard's well-planned changes to metagame via patching

+- combinatorially, 6-person teams have more-predictable group dynamics than larger groups. in 6-person groups, the group dynamics are well-demonstrated by studies. you will almost always have an quick, informal selection of leaders and followers.
+  - a good leader is nothing without good followers, but groups that are expected to coordinate their actions towards the attainment of specific objectives quickly will informally select their leaders.
+    - since all six players must share the same voice channel, the voice channel is primarily constrained by time. if two people are talking at the same time, the value derived from voice chat plummets
+    - what happens is that one or two people will quickly position themselves as "dominant" on the voice channel.
+      - these leaders establish themselves ad hoc per round and per match of Overwatch.
+They will be the ones calling the shots, for the most part
+      - the good followers -- who are less "dominant" but still critical -- will "subscribe" to messages from the more dominant players.
+        - that is, they will be listening to the informal leaders and relaying information to them; as needed, as it becomes relevant or as it is requested.
+  - because time is such a sensitive resource constraint on both the gameplay and the voice channel, the followers will mostly "ACK" (acknowedge), refer to short "bursty" pattern language to describe
+    - because the voice channel is time-contrained, encoding emotional content into your voice-chat messages allows you to harness inflection to layer your messages with 'linear' emotional dimensions instead of purely 'discrete' semantic signaling
+      - this is why you can expect to identify valuable data about group dynamics and particularly leadership and "followership" by analyzing the purely emotional content of voice data to correlate it to 1D time-series (damage, heals, ability usage, player distance)
+      - the time-constraints force players to layer emotional content into their voice statements to convey information faster.

+  - if you want to identify IRL leaders by analyzing the data/voice streams from Overwatch, you're looking for the people who are vocal early on, who project signals that their team follows
+    - they're constantly helping project relevant details to their team members to help the GROUP form coherent situational awareness in a rapidly changing environment.

+### Complex linguisitic analysis of voice chat signals in Overwatch

+- perhaps computationally prohibitive (requires stream processing augmented by cloud instances with DSP & probably GPU)
+  - or at least the computational requirements of voice-chat augmented by semantic analysis would present financial constraints
+  - although, some of this can be preprocessed on the consumer's hardware, especially if some latency is allowed in analytics, then forwarded to the cloud for further processing
+- furthermore, semantic analysis of overwatch in single-langauge regions would be simplar than you'd think. why? because the time-constraints placed on the shared voice chat force players to use short "bursty" langauge.
+  - given an online game with a well-developed community and well-understood metagame -- i.e. thre are enough players, enough competition and competition is robustly incentivized incentivization -- these factors lend themselves to players self-organizing to cooperatively construct pattern languages.
+  - if competitive gameplay has time-sensitive constraints, these pattern languages are optimized not for semantic parity, but for minimization of bandwidth usage.
+    - so, there are evolutionary dynamics that encourage players to autonomously select/repeat a set of vocabulary that is meaningful, but widely understood without much need to define what the slang means within the game.
+  - what this means is that the dictionary required for semantic recognition is bound by size:
+    - morphemes are usually short and almost exclusively monosyllabic
+    - grammer is minimized,
+    - emotional inflection is used to encode more information and
+    - the zipfs distribution for language used in games predispositions the slang towards the first
+      - if the slang is well-harmonized throughout the community, it perhaps takes precedence to function words
+    - tokens and strings specific to the game, like character names, will receive higher precedence in the zipfs distribution
+      - these are excellent markers for understanding how gameplay mechanics and dynamics differ in competitive play amongst players of various skill levels
+      - for example, some tactics are typical in bronze gameplay and some characters dominate in bronze gameplay, presenting problems players must respond to by naming the character in their communications to displace the threat posed by that character
+      - for datamining for metagame changes or datamining to understand play dynamics amongs players of varying skill level, how helpful such signals would be is a great question for data scientists and computational linguists.
+  - also, the zipfs distribution is likely tighter among pro players, who must understand the lingo and jargon to communicate effectively.
+    - viz. players of higher skill level are far more likely to be using voice chat and to communicate with a more restricted, higher-bandwidth set of vocabulary

+- analyzing the morphological aspects of zipfs' distribution in gameplay can inform game designers about reactions to metagames changes.
+  - so, when a new character is released on overwatch, there should be significant displacement in the zipfs distribution elements for character names

+- the analysis of my own psychology is *bullshit*, particularly with regard to my professional experience in my career
+  - i am very cooperative. i am always seeking to learn and seeking improvement. i am quickly willing to admit my flaws. i want to succeed and i want to help others succeed around me -- REGARDLESS OF THEIR GODDAMN POLITICAL AFFILLIATIONS.
+  - in my career, i have been treated like shit to be thrown away, since it is assumed that i can be labelled as "crazy"
+  - crazy people aren't good leaders, they can't analyze group dynamics very well and they don't understand people.
+  - i cannot wait until psychology, psychiatry and neurology are augmented with sophisticated data science because the labels, stereotypes and diagnoses of people who supposedly have mental illness will be upended
+    - there are so many signals that will identify and distinguish TRUE MENTAL ILLNESS from the fictitious and factitious disorders artificially created by psychological warfare tactics.
+    - i cannot wait. what infuriates me is knowing what people (NSA, etc) are out there doing with surveillance and how they are systematically destroying the mental health of political dissidents.

 # Algorithms to Detect Throwing Players